dandreamatias/spili/one-page/articles/welcome-to-spili.md

 ----
-postTitle: Welcome to Spili! <small>🎉</small>
+articleTitle: Welcome to Spili! <small>🎉</small>
-postDate: 12/08/2021
+articleDate: 19/08/2021
-postDescription: This article it's a good starting point if you are a new user.
+articleDescription: This article it's a good starting point if you are a new user.
 Learn how to create articles, modify the blog title, customize the template and how to build your new blog.
 Let's become a Spili bloggin master!
 ----

 This article it's only a getting started, when you are confortable with these basic notions simply delete the `welcome-to-spili.md` file  inside the articles folder.
 If you wanna know more about Spili visit the official [documentation](#asd) page.